Utah: Bryce Canyon & Zion National Parks | VBT Bicycling Vacations Skip to Main Content

 Itinerary

-After settling in, meet your trip leaders at 2:00 p.m. for a safety and bike-fitting session.
 Your Bryce Canyon and Zion bike tour begins with a warm-up ride into Snow Canyon State Park.
-Your stunning route traces the paved Whiptail Trail on a slight ascent, passing the region’s famed red-rock and white Navajo sandstone into an otherworldly landscape of ancient lava flows and soaring cliffs.
-There’ll be time to explore by foot if you wish.
-Reach a scenic overlook near the highest point, then return as you came or enjoy a longer loop.
-Tonight, get to know your fellow travelers and learn about the upcoming week during a casual reception hosted by your trip leaders, followed by a delicious welcome dinner sourced from local ingredients.
+This stunning route follows the paved Whiptail Trail on a gentle ascent, passing red and white Navajo sandstone formations in an otherworldly landscape of lava flows and soaring cliffs.
+You’ll have time to explore on foot if you wish before reaching a scenic overlook near the park’s highest point, then return along the same route to the resort.

 Today's Ride Choices